compulim/azure-iot-alexa-smart-home-skill/README.md

 # Registering devices

 All devices must be registered in `discoveryAppliances.json`.
-Everytime, you connect a new device, you have to deploy a new package to AWS Lambda.
+Everytime, you add a new device, you have to redeploy the Lambda function.

 The following example is the JSON file with one appliance registered, which support turning on/off and setting brightness.